AnyLog-co/documentation/policies.md

 The only requirement is that the root of the JSON is with a single key.
 The root key is called the 'policy type', it allows identifying and classifying policies by their type and facilitates search where filtering processes are assigned to a group of policies identified by their type.

+Adding and retrieving policies from the shared metadata layer is described in the [Blockchain Commands](blockchain%20commands.md#blockchain-commands) section.

 ## declaring a policy using a code block